achernet/estuarial/docs/source/quickstart.rst

 Downloading/Installing
 ----------------------

-There are several ways to install Estuary:
+There are several ways to install Estuarial:

 If you are using the `Anaconda Python distribution <http://continuum.io/anaconda>`_:
 ::

-    $ conda install estuary
+    $ conda install estuarial
-    $ pip install estuary
+    $ pip install estuarial

-To download from source, clone the `Estuary git repo <https://github.com/ContinuumIO/estuary>`_, then run:
+To download from source, clone the `Estuarial git repo <https://github.com/ContinuumIO/estuarial>`_, then run:
 ::